 The applicant cites reason D3) above, that the existing zoning is inappropriate because a different use category is more advantageous to the community.
-Staff is not convinced that a different zoning category would be more advantageous to the community rather than the current zoning (R-D).
-Staff questions whether the use is less restrictive; an SU-1 zone would restrict the property to what's shown on the associated site development plan.
+Staff is not entirely convinced that a different zoning category would be more advantageous to the community as a whole than the current zoning (R-D) at this time.
+The argument that the use is less restrictive is incorrect; an SU-1 zone would restrict the property to what's shown on the associated site development plan.

-The applicant claims that the use would fit into a "Westside Town Center", but offers no explanation of how.
-It's a similar situation with the argument that the proposed use is "considered more in line" with the draft VHSDP.
-Again, the VHSDP is not yet adopted and, if it was, the desirability of a low floor area ratio (FAR), auto-oriented use at the very center of what's envisioned as an urban, higher-density center is questionable and would be of less benefit to the community as a whole than denser office and employment generating uses.
-The "more advantageous to the community" test has not been shown, so the test in Section D is not met.
+The applicant claims that the use would fit into a "Westside Town Center", but offers no explanation of how - though proving the argument is irrelevant because the WSSP contains no activity center in that location and the VHSDP has not been adopted as of this writing.
+It's a similar situation with the argument that the proposed use is "considered more in line" with the VHSDP.
+More in line with what?
+Even so, again the VHSDP is not yet adopted and, if it was, the desirability of a low floor area ratio (FAR), auto supporting use at the very center of what's envisioned as an urban, higher-density center is questionable and would be of less benefit to the community as a whole than larger, office and employment generating uses.
+The "more advantageous to the community" has not been proven, so the test in Section D is not met.